samtupy/nvgt/doc/src/manual/-game development tutorial.md

 There are many things that need to be considered carefully in the development of a game.
 One of the most curious is programming; very quickly, programming stops aligning with real-world concepts.
 The precise instructions and rigid syntactic rules are often the bane of a new programmer's existence.

-As you learn more, you begin to "speak" programming more intuitively.
+As you learn, you will begin to "speak" programming more intuitively.
 You will eventually realize that programming languages are nothing more than a readable abstraction over common paradigms: variables, functions, conditions, loops, data structures, and many more.
 Start thinking of programming as a new way to think and construct new ideas, rather than a way of expressing already-imagined thoughts and ideas.

 And if you don't understand these paradigms yet, don't worry - reading this manual, my hope is that you will learn to make games with nvgt, but I have a secondary goal: by the end of this text, I hope that you will also be confident with programming in general, as well!